 TDOT Suspends All Lane Closure Activity for Busy Holiday Weekend

-Motorists will still encounter some lane closures on long term construction projects.
+Motorists may still encounter some lane closures or restrictions on long term construction projects.
 Drivers should be aware that reduced speed limits will be in effect in work zones.
-Slower speeds are necessary in work zones due to the temporary layout of the roadway and will be enforced.
+Slower speeds are necessary in work zones due to the temporary layout of the roadway.
 Drivers convicted of speeding through work zones where workers are present face a fine of up to $500.00, plus court fees and possible increased insurance premiums.

-AAA estimates 34.9 million people will travel more than 50 miles this Memorial Day holiday, reflecting a slight nationwide increase of .2% from 2010.
-Of this number, AAA predicts that 30.8 million Americans will travel by car.
-In Tennessee, AAA projects 603,397 will travel by automobile and 66,023 by air, which is an 11.5% increase over Tennessee’s 2010 travel numbers.
+AAA estimates 34.8 million people will travel more than 50 miles this Memorial Day holiday, reflecting a slight nationwide decrease from 2012.
+Of this number, AAA predicts nine out of ten travelers, or 89%, will travel by car.
+In Tennessee, AAA projects 640,150 will travel by automobile and 55,759 by air.

 Updated travel and construction information can be found on the TDOT SmartWay website at www.tn.gov/tdot/tdotsmartway or you may call 5?1?1.
 You can also receive traffic alerts via TDOT’s multiple Twitter feeds, including statewide traffic tweets @TN511 or any of TDOT’s other Twitter pages.

 Smartphone users can download the TDOT SmartWay mobile app from the Apple App Store or the Google Play Store for Android to access TDOT’s SmartWay cameras, messages displayed on overhead Dynamic Message Signs, and information on construction related lane closures and incidents on interstates and state routes.